damdoy/ice40_ultraplus_examples/README.md

 Note that the IcyBlue Feather can only be programmed through SPI Flash.
 This means you will need to use the `prog_flash` make command or use another tool like [Adafruit's FTDIflash](https://learn.adafruit.com/programming-spi-flash-prom-with-an-ft232h-breakout) program to write the flash chip.

-For `make prog` to work, the jumpers at J6 should be in vertically oriented.
-For `make prog_flash` to work, the jumpers at J6 should be in horizontal orientation.

 ### Versions used

 - icestorm suite (git sha1 9f66f9ce16941c)